legitflash/Boomquotes/replit.md

-# BoomWheel - Quote Application
+# Boomquotes - Quote Application

 ## Overview

-BoomWheel is a modern full-stack web application for discovering, sharing, and managing inspirational quotes with integrated user authentication and Nigerian-specific rewards system.
+Boomquotes is a modern full-stack web application for discovering, sharing, and managing inspirational quotes with integrated user authentication and rewards system.
 The application features a React frontend with Supabase authentication, designed for mobile-first usage and deployment on Vercel.
 Users can browse quotes by category, complete daily check-ins, earn airtime rewards, and share quotes across social platforms.

 ## User Preferences